flaxandteal/dp-compose/v2/stacks/README.md

 make start-detached
 ```

-3) Open your browser and check you can florence website: `http://localhost:8081/florence`
+3) Open your browser and check you can see the florence website: `http://localhost:8081/florence`

 4) Log in to florence and perform a publish journey